Draw Menu

 Fractal Image Size

 Choose "Set Image Size" to set a specific size (width/height) for the image pane in which the fractal image is drawn.
 This can be given in terms of pixels, inches, or centimeters.
-The size is restricted to 12 inches by 12 inches.
+The size is restricted to 22 inches by 22 inches.
 If the image size is too large to fit inside the fractal window, scroll bars will be added.
-Thus for large image sizes, this option is primarily of use if you want to save the fractal image to a bmp file or copy it for pasting into an illustration program (e.g. Paint Shop Pro or Photoshop).
+Thus for large image sizes, this option is primarily of use if you want to save the fractal image to a file or copy it for pasting into an illustration program (e.g. Paint Shop Pro or Photoshop).
+BEWARE: if you make the size too large for the amount of memory available to the program, it is likely to crash.

 Image window is 600x600 pixels, so scroll bars added